sherpya/mplayer-be/README.md

 >Please note that build shell scripts are supposed to be launched within the same directory they reside so I added **./** before the command.

-    MPlayer: the first time will checkout also FFmpeg so it will take a while (yes also the second time) from MPlayer directory call `../mp.sh configure && make` (you may add -jX)
+    MPlayer: the first time will checkout also FFmpeg so it will take a while (yes also the second time) from the mplayer directory call `../mp.sh configure && make` (you may add -jX)

     FFmpeg:
-from the FFmpeg directory call `../ff.sh configure && make` (you may add -jX)
+from the ffmpeg directory call `../ff.sh configure && make` (you may add -jX)

 >Build scripts instead need to be launched from the parent directory